FYJen/GoogleCloud/SGE/README.md

 		apt-get isntall gridengine-client gridengine-exec

 	An communication error similar to the one above might be thrown again.
 Thus, gridengine-exec fails to start.
-This time we will need to manually modify act_qmaster file.
+This time we will need to manually modify act_qmaster file, so the compute node knows which the master node is.

 		echo ajen01.c.qtrinhcloud.internal > /var/lib/gridengine/default/common/act_qmaster